Maya Parbhoe

-Maya Parbhoe is a Surinamese businesswoman and politician who is a candidate for the 2025 presidential elections of Suriname.
+Maya Parbhoe (born 1988) is a Surinamese businesswoman and politician who has been a candidate for the 2025 presidential elections of Suriname.
 Since December 2024 she is a member of the National Party of Suriname.
 She is CEO of Daedalus Labs and board member of Icarus Geo.

 Biography

 Youth and studies

 Maya Parbhoe's father owned a computer store in the mid-1990s, which is how she learned to program and tinker with computers as a child.

 Her grandfather was politically active, and her father had similar ambitions.